Arrata-TTRPG/Arrata-TTRPG/draft/Arrata-Guide/II - Fundamentals.md

 For instance, if I had 4 levels of Disadvantage while rolling a B6, I'd really be rolling a B3, and any 1s would reduce the number of successes by 1.
 This one's a little more confusing, so here's an example:

 > George just shot at me!
 I fell into a pile of leaves and now have 2 levels of Disadvantage against his next shot!
 Well, I've got an A6 in Speed, so let's see what I rolled.
 With 2 levels of Disadvantage, I'm really rolling an A5, here's the results: ***1***, *2*, **4**, **5**, **6**.
 I count 3 successes here, but since I have Disadvantage, any 1s reduce that my successes by 1 each, and I rolled a 1!
 Which means my 3 successes becomes 2...
 Uh oh.

+#### Congrats!
+Those are the fundamentals that make up the basic mechanics of Arrata!
+With these, you should understand:
+- What an action and check are.
+  - Actions are decisions you make for your character.
+  - Checks happen when an Action is contested in a serious manner and require a roll to defeat.
+- Dice pools/Quantity.
+  - Quantity is the attribute of a stat that determines how many d6s to roll.
+- Quality.
+  - Quality comes in 3 levels: **B**asic, **A**dept, and **S**uperb.
+It's the attribute of a stat that determines the minimum a die must be rolled to for it to be counted as a success.
+- Successes and Failures.
+  - Successes are dice that have been rolled at or past the Quality, Failures are dice that are rolled under the Quality.
+- Obstacle (Ob).
+  - Obstacle is how many successes are needed as a minimum for the check to be passed successfully.
+Additional successes can offer additional potential, though.
+- What a stat is.
+  - Stats are a value that represent something.
+In Arrata, a stat is made up of /[**Q**uality]/[**Quantity**].
+- Open-Ended Rolls and Close-Ended Rolls.
+  - Open-Ended Rolls allow give you +1D for every 6 rolled.
+  - Close-Ended Rolls do not give you anything special, what you roll initially is what you get.
+- Advantage and Disadvantage.
+  - Advantage makes rolls Open-Ended and grants +1D for every level past the first.
+  - Disadvantage makes 1s subtract from the total number of successes, and reduces the dice you roll by -1D per level past the first.

+The next few sections will go over character creation and the components that they're made of.

 [<- Go back Section I - Introductions](https://github.com/kalebvonburris/Arrata-TTRPG/blob/main/draft/Arrata-Guide/I%20-%20Introduction.md)
 <br>[Next Section III - Character Setup ->](https://github.com/kalebvonburris/Arrata-TTRPG/blob/main/draft/Arrata-Guide/III%20-%20Character%20Setup.md)